sparshsah/foggy-demo/demo/ml/musings.md

     - Note that these were susceptible to the vanishing (rsp exploding) gradient issue, where very small (rsp very large) factors in sequence caused the product to vanish (rsp explode).
 This hurt long-range learning (rsp stability).
 * Gated RNN (e.g. GRU (gated recurrent unit) or LSTM (long short-term memory)) ->
     - A big motivation for the development of these (LSTM came first, and GRU followed as a simpler alternative) was the vanishing gradient issue.
 On the other hand, clipping could help mitigate the exploding gradient issue.
+* word2vec ->
+    - Not really a full model architecture by itself, but important for popularizing the concept of efficiently learning encodings of words as vectors in an embedding space, wherein geometric closeness corresponds to semantic similarity (canonical example: `king - man + woman ~ queen`).
 * "Attending" (attention-enabled) NN (e.g. transformer with QKV (query-key-value) tensors)
     - Each position directly "attends" / "pays attention" to other positions.